-This profile was prepared when Janice Webster was elected to the Ashoka Fellowship in 2008.
+This description of Janice Webster's work was prepared when Janice Webster was elected to the Ashoka Fellowship in 2008.

 The New Idea